ESCOMP/CISM/tests/halfar/README.md

 In this case, the model output should not be expected to match the analytic solution, but results will be reasonably close (using a no-slip basal boundary condition, anyway).
-The test should take a few minutes for the default run duration of 200 years.
+The test should take no more than a few minutes for the default run duration of 200 years.

 PREREQUISITES: